Who is Bush Baby on The Masked Singer?

 And will they live up to the cuteness of the costume?

-Season two of The Masked Singer is well underway with two celebrities already revealed – Sophie Ellis-Bextor and The Spice Girls’ Mel B.
+Season two of The Masked Singer has now kicked off and two celebrities have already been revealed – Sophie Ellis-Bextor and The Spice Girls’ Mel B.

-Still in the competition is the adorable Bush Baby, who is just one of the remaining 10 famous faces hidden behind the show’s new wacky characters.
+With 10 mystery stars left in the show, the competition is certainly on.

-This series will see panellists Davina McCall, Jonathan Ross, Rita Ora and new addition Mo Gilligan guess the secret identities of season two’s performing celebrities, with the names of various TV chefs and Australian singers being thrown into the ring after episode two.
+One of remaining The Masked Singer contestants is the super adorable Bush Baby, who will return to the stage this weekend to impress panellists Davina McCall, Jonathan Ross, Rita Ora and new addition Mo Gilligan.

-Here’s everything you need to know about Bush Baby who’s one of this year’s The Masked Singer contestants.
+Here’s everything you need to know about Bush Baby, including all the clues and guesses so far.

 Who is Bush Baby?
 Songs, clues, guesses